reddit/devvit/devvit-docs/versioned_docs/version-0.10/capabilities/redis.md

 ### [Transactions](https://redis.io/topics/transactions)

-Redis transactions allow execution of a group of commands in a single isolated step.
-For example, let’s say you are implementing voting action in a polls app.
-These three steps need to happen together:
+Redis transactions allow a group of commands to be executed in a single isolated step.
+For example, to implement voting action in a polls app, these three actions need to happen together:

-- Store the selected option for the user
+- Store the selected option for the user.
-- Increment the count for selected option
+- Increment the count for selected option.
-- Add the user to voted user list
+- Add the user to voted user list.

-We can sequence all of the above steps in a single transaction using `multi` and `exec` to ensure that either all of the steps happen together or none at all.
+You can sequence all of the above steps in a single transaction using `multi` and `exec` to ensure that either all of the steps happen together or none at all.

 | **Command**                                   | **Action**                                                                                            |
 | --------------------------------------------- | ----------------------------------------------------------------------------------------------------- |